 Taxonomy of Socratic Questions.
 Www.aejmc.com/home/wp-content/uploads/2010/11/criticalthink10.pdf.
 Faculty.ed.uiuc.edu/rhennis/documents/IncorpY400dpiBWNoDropPp1-9PrintD.pdf.
 Perceptions of Students.
 Collaborative Learning Enhances critical Thinking.
 Overview Of Critical Thinking.
 Hypocrisy: All They Want is Money.
 A Model for Critical Thinking.
 Critical Thinking - Standards of Thought - Part 2.
 Foundation for Critical Thinking (YouTube Channel) Critical Thinking - Standards of Thought - Part 1.
 Teaching Critical Thinking Skills.
 Critical Thinking Skills.
 By Vicky Lara, El Paso Community College Purpose: The purpose of this module is to provide a series of annotated web sites for educators interested in exploring critical thinking in order to incorporate it to a greater extent into their teaching.

+In a related vein, Richards J. Goals for a Critical Thinking Curriculum.
 An Outline of Goals for a Critical Thinking Curriculum and Its Assessment 1Robert H. Ennis, University of Illinois, UC (Revised 6/20/02) E-mail: email@example.com Web site: Critical thinking, as the term is generally used these days, roughly means reasonable and reflective thinking focused on deciding what to believe or do.
 2 In doing such thinking, one is helped by the employment of a set of critical thinking dispositions and abilities that I shall outline, and that can serve as a set of comprehensive goals for a critical thinking curriculum and its assessment.
 Pedagogical and psychometric usefulness, not elegance or mutual exclusiveness, is the purpose of this outline.
 It could be used for an overall critical thinking curriculum outline, or as a comprehensive table of specifications for critical thinking assessment.
 In practice, one will ordinarily select portions to emphasize.
 It is only a critical thinking content outline.